X-ray crystallography: Recording the reflections

-Data analysis

 Crystal symmetry, unit cell, and image scaling

-The recorded series of two-dimensional diffraction patterns, each corresponding to a different crystal orientation, is converted into a three-dimensional model of the electron density; the conversion uses the mathematical technique of Fourier transforms, which is explained below.
-Each spot corresponds to a different type of variation in the electron density; the crystallographer must determine which variation corresponds to which spot (indexing), the relative strengths of the spots in different images (merging and scaling) and how the variations should be combined to yield the total electron density (phasing).
+The recorded series of two-dimensional diffraction patterns, each corresponding to a different crystal orientation, is converted into a three-dimensional set.
 Data processing begins with indexing the reflections.
 This means identifying the dimensions of the unit cell and which image peak corresponds to which position in reciprocal space.
 A byproduct of indexing is to determine the symmetry of the crystal, i.e., its space group.
 Some space groups can be eliminated from the beginning.
 For example, reflection symmetries cannot be observed in chiral molecules; thus, only 65 space groups of 230 possible are allowed for protein molecules which are almost always chiral.
 Indexing is generally accomplished using an autoindexing routine.
 Having assigned symmetry, the data is then integrated.
 This converts the hundreds of images containing the thousands of reflections into a single file, consisting of (at the very least) records of the Miller index of each reflection, and an intensity for each reflection (at this state the file often also includes error estimates and measures of partiality (what part of a given reflection was recorded on that image)).

 A full data set may consist of hundreds of separate images taken at different orientations of the crystal.
-The first step is to merge and scale these various images, that is, to identify which peaks appear in two or more images (merging) and to scale the relative images so that they have a consistent intensity scale.
+These have to be merged and scaled using peaks that appear in two or more images (merging) and scaling so there is a consistent intensity scale.
 Optimizing the intensity scale is critical because the relative intensity of the peaks is the key information from which the structure is determined.
 The repetitive technique of crystallographic data collection and the often high symmetry of crystalline materials cause the diffractometer to record many symmetry-equivalent reflections multiple times.
 This allows calculating the symmetry-related R-factor, a reliability index based upon how similar are the measured intensities of symmetry-equivalent reflections, thus assessing the quality of the data.